Bonnie Bruckheimer: Film and television productions

 In 1985, Bonnie Bruckheimer and Bette Midler, along with Margaret Jennings South, formed All Girl Productions at the suggestion of Disney’s top executives Michael Eisner and Jeffrey Katzenberg.
 Bruckheimer and Midler named their production company All Girl Productions as an ironic play on the politically incorrect term for women.
 Bruckheimer had come up with their business motto: "We hold a grudge."
 After producing Beaches, South left the company in 1990.

-Bruckheimer is a leading pioneer for women in the contemporary film industry.
-With the creation of her production company, the initial path was laid for more female executive opportunities in Hollywood.
-All Girl Productions produced movies that resuscitated Midler's film career with Big Business co-starring Lily Tomlin and Beaches co-starring Barbara Hershey.
-The long-lasting success of Beaches included the number 1 Billboard hit and Grammy-winning song “Wind Beneath My Wings.”
-The film is considered one of the greatest chick flicks on many critics' lists.

 Following the success of Beaches, Bruckheimer co-produced Stella (1990), co-starring John Goodman, and produced For the Boys, a film that earned Midler a Golden Globe Award and her second Academy Award nomination.

 In 1993, Bruckheimer co-produced the family-friendly Halloween-themed film Hocus Pocus which continues to air annually on Disney Channel after earning itself a cult following.
 That same year, she was the executive producer on the made-for-television movie Gypsy, an adaptation of the 1959 stage musical of the same name about the iconic Gypsy Rose Lee.
 Bruckheimer earned an Emmy nomination for Gypsy.
 The movie was also nominated for several Golden Globe Awards that year.